-Therefore, the Evaluators have designed independent testing to verify the correctness of the TSFI.
+The Evaluators have designed independent testing to verify the correctness of the TSFI.

-The TSF includes a large number of interfaces, making it impractical to rigorously test all of them.
-So, the Evaluators decided to focus on testing the immutability of essential data on the TOE, using a sampling strategy to test the following interfaces:
+The Evaluators decided to focus on testing the immutability of essential data on the TOE, using a sampling strategy to test the following interfaces:

-- PUT DATA - Comprehensive testing for all possible undocumented TSFIs
+- PUT DATA; - comprehensive testing for all possible undocumented TSFIs.